Danari

 25th Duir, 552

-Bree called us all to a meeting at the Cracked Cauldron.
+I received a message from Brie, asking me to meet her and Mari at the Cracked Cauldron.
 When I arrived, I found Claudia there with her new "friend", Lily.
 Mari has also brought a new companion, another Arcane Blade named Willow.
 Bree shocked us all with her newest crazy idea.
-She'd been feeling the pressure to get married and start making babies, and she wanted to go on one last, epic quest before she's forced to settle down.
-And it turned out she'd found herself another Epic Quest.
+She's been feeling the pressure to get married and start making babies, and she wants to go on one last quest before she's forced to settle down.
+And it turned out she's found herself another Epic Quest.
 As if destroying the Mad Tower, cracking the sky, and bringing back the gryphons wasn't enough, now she had the idea to break the curse on Eagle's Keep.
-She thinks she'd found a way to do it, too.
+She thinks she's found a way to do it, too.

 Danari's Story